Patriot (American Revolution): Terminology

-Influence
+Composition

+Prior to the formal beginning of the American Revolution, many patriots were active in groups including the Sons of Liberty.
+The most prominent patriot leaders are referred to today as the Founding Fathers, who are generally defined as the 56 men who, as delegates to the Second Continental Congress in Philadelphia, signed the Declaration of Independence.

-Many Patriots were active before 1775 in groups such as the Sons of Liberty, and the most prominent leaders are referred to today by Americans as the Founding Fathers.
-They represented a cross-section of the population of the Thirteen Colonies and came from many different backgrounds.
-According to Robert Calhoon, between 40 and 45 percent of the white population in the Thirteen Colonies supported the Patriots' cause, between 15 and 20 percent supported the Loyalists, and the remainder were neutral or kept a low profile.
-The great majority of the Loyalists remained in America, while the minority went to Canada, Britain, Florida, or the West Indies.
+Patriots included a cross-section of the population of the Thirteen Colonies and came from varying backgrounds.
+Roughly 40 to 45 percent of the white population in the Thirteen Colonies supported the patriots' cause, between 15 and 20 percent supported the Loyalists, and the remainder were neutral or kept a low profile regarding their loyalties.
+The great majority of Loyalists remained in the Thirteen Colonies during the American Revolution; a minority, however, fled the nation for Canada, Great Britain, Florida, or the West Indies.

 Motivations

-Patriot and Loyalist differences

 Historians have explored the motivations that pulled men to one side or the other.
 Yale historian Leonard Woods Labaree used the published and unpublished writings and letters of leading men on each side, searching for how personality shaped their choice.
 He finds eight characteristics that differentiated the two groups.
-Loyalists were older, better established, and more likely to resist innovation than the Patriots.
-Loyalists felt that the Crown was the legitimate government and resistance to it was morally wrong, while the Patriots felt that morality was on their side because the British government had violated the constitutional rights of Englishmen.
-Men who were alienated by physical attacks on Royal officials took the Loyalist position, while those who were offended by heavy-handed British response to actions such as the Boston Tea Party became Patriots.
-Merchants in the port cities with long-standing financial attachments to Britain were likely to remain loyal to the system, while few Patriots were so deeply enmeshed in the system.
-Some Loyalists, according to Labaree, were "procrastinators" who believed that independence was bound to come some day, but wanted to "postpone the moment", while the Patriots wanted to "seize the moment".
-Loyalists were cautious and afraid of anarchy or tyranny that might come from mob rule; Patriots made a systematic effort to take a stand against the British government.
-Finally, Labaree argues that Loyalists were pessimists who lacked the Patriots' confidence that independence lay ahead.
+Loyalists were older, better established, and more likely to resist innovation than the patriots.
+Loyalists felt that the Crown was the legitimate government and resistance to it was morally wrong, while the patriots felt that morality was on their side because the British government had violated the constitutional rights of Englishmen.
+Men who were alienated by physical attacks on Royal officials took the Loyalist position, while those who were offended by British responses to actions such as the Boston Tea Party became patriots.
+Merchants in the port cities with long-standing financial attachments to Britain were likely to remain loyal, while few patriots were so deeply enmeshed in the system.
+Some Loyalists, according to Labaree, were "procrastinators" who believed that independence was bound to come some day but wanted to "postpone the moment", while the patriots wanted to "seize the moment".
+Loyalists were cautious and afraid of anarchy or tyranny that might come from mob rule; patriots made a systematic effort to take a stand against the British government.
+Finally, Labaree argues that Loyalists were pessimists who lacked the patriots' confidence that independence lay ahead.